indexiz/module-spam-customer/README.md

 # Indexiz_SpamCustomer module

-This module helps your Magento 2 store from spam customers to be registered.
+This module protects your Magento 2 store from spam customers to be registered.